OpenAEV-Platform/injectors/README.md

 dev = ["pyoaev"]
 ```

-### Simultaneous development on pyoaev and a collector
+### Simultaneous development on pyoaev and an injector
-The collectors repository is set to assume that in the event of a simultaneous development work on both `pyoaev`
+The injectors repository is set to assume that in the event of a simultaneous development work on both `pyoaev`
-and collectors, the `pyoaev` repository is cloned in a directory at the same level as the collectors root directory,
+and injectors, the `pyoaev` repository is cloned in a directory at the same level as the injectors root directory,
 and is named strictly `client-python`.

 Here's an example layout: